-We have applied to the DRI annually since 2016, and learned from past DRI awardees in our region, as well as other villages and cities across New York State.
-Our application for 2022 feels particularly exciting because we have expanded upon previous application themes, with confidence that New Paltz is in an optimal position to balance our strengths and needs to implement change.
-Our dynamic village embodies the State's core strengths: education, local business, and tourism; and this application presents a unique opportunity for the MH-REDC to have a transformative impact on our expanding, diverse, multifaceted community.
+New Paltz is in an optimal position to balance our strengths and our needs to implement change.
+We have applied to the DRI annually since 2016, and learned from past DRI awardees in our region, as well as other villages and cities across New York State that our dynamic village embodies the State's core strengths: education, local business, and tourism; and this application presents a unique opportunity for the MH-REDC to have a transformative impact on our expanding, diverse, multifaceted community.